 Our insurance covers damage to the caravan in the event of an accident.
 Under our Terms and Conditions, any amount up to $1,500 of the security deposit can be used by us to cover the Insurance Excess, plus future premium increases resulting from the accident.

-If you’re towing the caravan, and it causes damage to another vehicle, that damage is covered by (your) tow vehicles CTP Green Slip.
+If you’re towing the caravan, and it causes damage to another vehicle, that damage is covered by (your) tow vehicle CTP Green Slip.

-- Please refer to Terms and Conditions on our website for full details.
+- Please refer to the Terms and Conditions on our website for full details.

 Modern Jayco Caravans use a 12 pin flat plug.
 However, a 7 pin flat plug on your tow vehicle is OK to run all the trailer lights.
-The only advantage of having a 12 pin flat plug fitted to your car is that you will be able to run the fridge while travelling (see section on appliances below).
+The only advantage of having a 12-pin flat plug fitted to your car is that you will be able to run the fridge while traveling (see the section on appliances below).
 Adapters are available for 7 Pin Flat Plugs.

 Please advise if your tow car has a round plug so that we can make sure we have an adaptor available..